Meeting 10 April 2, 2003

 report on received manuals was distributed at the meeting.

 Myers referred to the revisions to item IV.
 Rights of Tenured Faculty Members Scheduled for Termination.
 As addressed at the last FS meeting, the problem was that reference to a timely notice referred to probationary faculty rather than tenured faculty.
-Blunt reported that feedback from General Counsel indicated the reference to the Faculty Guide would be appropriate and provide consistency.
+Blunt reported that feedback from General Counsel indicated the reference to the Academic Policy and Procedure would be appropriate and provide consistency.
 Blunt stated that one option discussed by the FS FPPC was to define timely notice.
 Eason asked why probationary faculty was not included in the recommendation.
 Blunt explained that this procedure applies to only tenured faculty.
 Morgan moved to change the opening paragraph to read: All tenured faculty members recommended for termination will receive no less than a one-year terminal contract as notice and have the right to use the University’s job placement and counseling services without charge during the notice period.
 Motion to amend was seconded by Atkinson.
 Senator Ament stated that the one-year terminal contract may not be sufficient notice and suggested it be 18 months.
 No changes to the proposed motion followed.
 Amendment passed with 18 yes votes, 1 no and 1 abstention.

 Eason referred to Appendix B-Reassignment last paragraph.
 Eason addressed a concern expressed by Senator Davis at the last meeting regarding a reassigned faculty member who had not yet been awarded tenure.
 Eason moved to add to the last paragraph the following language to address the concern: That department shall also determine when a reassigned faculty member who had not yet been awarded tenure in the home department is eligible to receive tenure in the new department; in no case, however, shall the probationary period exceed five years.
 Motion to amend was seconded by Senator Sundberg.
 Amendment passed with 16 yes votes, 4 no and 2 abstentions.